zain-sajid/journal/README.md

-### Hackathon update: Best use of CockroachDB and Best use of DeSo
+### Hackathon update: Best use of CockroachDB and Best use of DeSo (Mental Health Hacks II)

 # With U